Deltares/D-FAST_Morphological_Impact/docs/techref.md

 1. It would be nice if the software would be more generally applicable than just the Dutch rivers.
 1. It would be nice if the software would be able to run besides Dutch also in English.

+All requirements are addressed by D-FAST Morphological Impact.

 ## Non-functional requirements

-1. The performance of the tools must be similar to that of WAQMORF, i.e.~it must run within seconds.
+1. The performance of the tools must be similar to that of WAQMORF, i.e. it must run within seconds.
 1. The software must be version controlled.
 1. The software must have formal testing and support.
 1. The software must run on Windows.